Synerise/ios-sdk/README.md

 ### API Errors

-When we use the SDK functionality, we usually wait for a response in callbacks - success or failure block.
+When we use Synerise SDK functionality, we usually wait for a response in callbacks - success or failure block.

 Often when we receive an error, we can read detailed information and get a list of all errors that occurred.
 Therefore, you can better integrate your own application with the Synerise SDK.